ErikLevin/outlook-taskboard/README.md

 * The `Sort` value can be updated to change the sorting criteria and their order.

 * It is also possible to add multiple order criteria such as: `"SORT": "-priority,duedate,startdate,categoryNames",`

+* Another possibility is to sort tasks manually by drag and drop.
+To enable this, set `"USE_ORDINALS": true,`.
+This will override the sorting criteria for the individual columns.

 ### Task Template